 Just because we are thousands of miles away from good ol’ Yanquilandia doesn’t mean we can’t pile our plates high in holiday cheer.
 Personally, I’ll be eating a meat-packed asado for my own steaksgiving, but for those who feel that homesick food nostalgia during the eating season, here’s how to get in on all the thankful action on Día de Acción de Gracias, Argie style.
 (Photo: Saveur)

 The Thanksgiving Essentials

 - Cherry Sauce: Cherries are now in season and the tart, sweet flavors make a great side dish with roasted turkey.
-Sure, not the same as cranberry sauce but makes for a solid substitution.
+Sure, not the same as cranberry sauce but a solid substitution.
 Try this cherry sauce recipe from Serious Eats.

 - Cassis (Red Currants): In the UK they eat red currant jelly with lamb, so in tribute giving thanks to our friendly patriots across the Atlantic, it’s only fitting to eat it with turkey on Thanksgiving Day.
 Check out this local site that exports Argentine berries to get your supply.